Full-time Student Application Process

 Becoming a Full-Time Student

-Once a student has met admissions goals, the student is accepted to the full-time program.
+Once a student has completed all full-time enrollment paperwork, the student is accepted to the full-time program.
 Notification of acceptance and accompanying forms are sent to the student.
 When forms are returned, the student is officially enrolled in the full-time program and assigned to Advisory and an Advisor and begins their journey as a full-time student!

 Full-Time High School Graduation Requirements